 The establishment of the Western Balkans Window confirms the European Commission's desire to foster youth mobility and mutual understanding of cultural diversity among young people in the Western Balkans, as well as to strengthen civil society and promote European values in the region.
-It complements the EU existing opportunities of cooperation with the Western Balkans in the field of non-formal education and youth (Youth in Action programme).
+It complements the EU existing opportunities of cooperation with the Western Balkans in the field of non-formal education and youth.